shubhamshankar07/Hospital_Emergency_Room_Dashboard/README.md

 🔍 Key insights included in the dashboard:

 🧑‍⚕️ Number of Patients
-• Tracks the total number of patients visiting the ER daily and Uses area sparklines to identify busy days and seasonal trends
+:-Tracks the total number of patients visiting the ER daily and Uses area sparklines to identify busy days and seasonal trends

 ⏱ Average Wait Time
-• Measures how long patients wait to see a medical professional and Highlights days with longer wait times that may require process improvements
+:-Measures how long patients wait to see a medical professional and Highlights days with longer wait times that may require process improvements

 ⭐ Patient Satisfaction Score
-• Monitors daily average satisfaction levels
-• Helps link service quality drops to peak hours or workload pressure
+:-Monitors daily average satisfaction levels and Helps link service quality drops to peak hours or workload pressure

 🏥 Patient Admission Status
-• Comparison of admitted vs. not admitted patients and Helps understand ER workload and hospital capacity
+:- Comparison of admitted vs. not admitted patients and Helps understand ER workload and hospital capacity

 👶👵 Patient Age Distribution
-• Groups patients by age categories and Identifies which age groups visit the ER most frequently
+:- Groups patients by age categories and Identifies which age groups visit the ER most frequently

 ⏳ Timeliness of Care
-• Percentage of patients seen within 30 minutes and Evaluates ER efficiency and response time
+:- Percentage of patients seen within 30 minutes and Evaluates ER efficiency and response time

 🚻 Gender-wise Analysis
-• Breakdown of patients by gender and Useful for demographic-based planning
+:- Breakdown of patients by gender and Useful for demographic-based planning

 🏬 Department Referrals
-• Shows which departments receive the most ER referrals and Supports staffing and resource allocation decisions
+:- Shows which departments receive the most ER referrals and Supports staffing and resource allocation decisions
  <a href="https://github.com/shubhamshankar07/Hospital_Emergency_Room_Dashboard/blob/main/Dashboard.xlsx">Dashboard Link</a>